gvwilson/sdxjs/regex-parser/index.md

 but the check-and-combine strategy will turn it into the equivalent of `/(a|b)*/`.

-A better (i.e., correct) solution is to leave some partially-completed tokens in the output and compress them later.
+A better (i.e., correct) solution is to leave some partially-completed tokens in the output and compress them later (<f key="regex-parser-mechanics"></f>).
 If our input is the pattern `/a|b/`, we can:

 1. Append a `Lit` token for `a`.